ShaunHoward/eecs391_pr04/README.md

 the closest enemies and remain alive, whilst dealing damage to those close enemies.
 If any die or are wounded, they are punished, but if enemies die or are wounded, they are rewarded.

-After testing on thousands of episodes with both 5v5 and 10v10 (6500 initially, then loading weights to do another 6500 -> 13000), we found that the agent plays more consistenly over time.
+After testing on thousands of episodes with both 5v5 and 10v10 (6500 initially, then loading weights to do another 6500 = 13000), we found that the agent plays more consistently over time.
 The agent won the most in the first 6500 iterations, but it was only marginal from the number of wins attained in the second iteration of 6500 based on the good weights.
 These weights are included in the given zip file.
 They are labeled according to number of agents and number of iterations.

 Overall we do believe our agent to be learning, even if at a slow rate.
 The number of wins attained on average per 6500 games was ~2500 on 10v10 and ~2000 on 5v5, sometimes higher and sometimes lower.
 This means that the agent is winning from 30 to 40 percent of the time, which is acceptable for